Otoplasty Perth

 Ear surgery: step by step

-Ear surgery is done as a day case procedure under local or general anaesthetic (patient choice).
+Ear surgery, or otoplasty, is typically performed as a day case procedure under local or general anaesthesia, depending on patient preference.

 Yes, but they will be hidden behind your ears.